6 Types of Large Format Printing You Need to Know About

 Pros: Latex printing is not harmful to surroundings and the environment.
-It yields a vivid look for signage applications and is acceptable for use in any location.
+It yields a vivid look for custom signage applications and is acceptable for use in any location.

 Cons: Latex printing is energy-consuming due to the use of heaters before and after the printing process.
 It pairs only with highly durable substrates that can endure high temperatures.
 It’s more expensive although there has been a noticeable decrease in prices recently.